 Additionally, the use of barriers such as fly screens installed in food preparation areas as well as ensuring doors and windows are shut when not in use, can go a long way in preventing flies on your premises.

-Commercial fly control
+Commercial fly control for the hotel sector

 Through the use of science and innovation, Rentokil has developed a range of superior commercial fly control solutions to support commercial properties such as hotels hygienically control flies.